 The South Eastern Amateur Radio Group would like to remind people that are intending to book their hotel rooms for the IRTS AGM 2020 weekend in April 2020 to book them as soon as possible please.
 Rooms have been taken very quickly for the weekend so if you are to be sure to obtain a room in the hotel for the weekend please book it as soon as possible.
 Details about the weekend including room prices can be found at https://agm2020cw.blogspot.com

-For anyone that wishes to find out more about the South Eastern Amateur Radio Group and their activities you can drop them an email to “southeasternarg /at/ gmail /dot/ com” or please feel free to attend any of their meetings.
-You can check out their website www.searg.ie and you can also join them on Facebook and follow them on Twitter.
+For anyone who wishes to find out more about the South Eastern Amateur Radio Group and their activities you can drop them an email to “southeasternarg /at/ Gmail /dot/ com” or please feel free to come along to any of their meetings.
+You can check out their website www.searg.ie and you also join them on Facebook and follow them on Twitter.